madoooaboelazaiem/PaymentGatewayLibrary/README.md

 ### Prerequisites

-in order to install this repo you need to make sure you have git, node installed on your machine
+in order to install this repo you need to make sure you have git, node installed on your machine along with nodemon and the dependencies

 ### Installing